alleghenycollege-cmpsc100-02-fall2025/course_information/README.md

 ### Department Policies

 This course will follow [department's policies](https://www.cis.allegheny.edu/teaching/policies/), with more specified applications of the policies described below.

+### Attendance

+General department's policy allows for no more than two weeks of absences without the impact to the course grade.
+In this class this means, you can miss a total of 8 sessions (class and lab combined) before your final course grade is reduced by a letter grade.
+A miss of of more than 16 sessions results in a course grade reduction of two letter grades, and so on.

 ### Late assignments